Stop Using a Utility Knife to Cut Horse Stall Mats (Do This Instead)

 Step 2

-Flip the mat so the mat creates a “hill.”
+Flip the mat so it creates a “hill.”
 The edges of the mat will now be wedged into your hands, which means that you don’t have to hang on very tightly at all.

 Step 3